Africa

 Day 3

-Today your small group tour begins with a full day escorted tour of the highlights of Mexico City.
+Today enjoy a full day shared tour of the highlights of Mexico City and the surrounding area.

 At the heart of the city is the Zócalo (or Plaza de la Constitución), a huge central square built by the conquering Spanish over the ceremonial centre of the vanquished Aztec city of Tenochtitlán.
 Ruins of their 13th century Templo Mayor can be seen here, as well as the baroque Metropolitan Cathedral built by the Spanish and outside views of the National Palace, which is the residence of the president.
 There is a dense concentration of museums and art galleries in this area.